 The alien's brow furrowed.
-"A decoy?
+"Are you suggesting a decoy?
 That…it might work.
 It might.
 But controlling an Interceptor by the computer would require certain technology."

 Khalil pressed in closer to them from the fringe of the group.
 "Leave it to me.
 There is probably an older wireless unit intact inside the room behind me."

-"Are you certain that it would work without the crystal network?"
+"Are you certain it will work without the crystal network?"
 Bahri asked.

 Khalil met Kenric a couple of feet away and both elohim went back into the room.

 Bahri nodded their direction gratefully.
 "Khalil's father was a long-time leader and inventor, one of the top minds where it concerns the old technology.
 When the crystal network was erected a century ago, many of the old pieces were abandoned.
 But because the elohim are generally not hasty—"